- Chronic Care

 Learn about sleep apnea

 Sleep apnea (also known as sleep-disordered breathing) is a sleeping disorder in which a person's breathing pauses and then restarts numerous times during sleep.
-Patients who suffer from sleep apnea often transition from deeper sleep to lighter sleep.
-The deep sleep is also a restorative stage of the sleep.
-As such, patients suffering from sleep apnea often have poor quality sleep, resulting in daytime sleepiness.
+People who suffer from sleep apnea often transition from deeper sleep to lighter sleep.
+Deep sleep is also a restorative stage of sleep.
+As such, people who have sleep apnea often have poor quality sleep, resulting in daytime sleepiness.

 Sleep apnea can happen to anyone.
 According to the National Heart, Lung and Blood Institute, an estimated 12–18 million American adults have sleep apnea.
 There are two types of sleep apnea, each with its own causes and treatment options:

-Obstructive sleep apnea: According to the American Sleep Apnea Association, this is the most common form of apnea.
-It occurs due to blockage of the upper airway.
+• Obstructive sleep apnea: According to the American Sleep Apnea Association, this is the most common form of apnea.
+It primarily occurs due to repetitive brief blockages of the upper airway during sleep.

-When a person suffers from both obstructive sleep apnea and central sleep apnea, it is called complex sleep apnea syndrome(also known as treatment-emergent central sleep apnea).
+When a person suffers from both obstructive sleep apnea and central sleep apnea, it is called complex sleep apnea, also known as treatment-emergent central sleep apnea.

 Sleep apnea causes